 His approach to projects is to address their “style” as an integral part of the same interactive process with the client that produces the program and the budget.
 This insures that style be more than a superficial element of the design, responding to more than the client’s (or architect’s) architectural taste: the “style” of the work is directly reflective of the functions of the project, the existing character of the site, and ultimately, a more comprehensive view of the client’s philosophy and aspirations.

 Mr. Wanta has designed and executed well over 100 residential projects with budgets from less than $100,000 to over $5 million.
 These include single-family residences, additions, and apartment, loft, and townhouse renovations.
-Their scopes of work cover a broad spectrum from solely decorative work to "total gut" renovation projects and all-new construction.
-Last year the second long-range motor yacht he designed was launched.
-He is currently working on two projects where floors are being added on top of existing residential buildings.
+Their scopes of work cover a broad spectrum from solely decorative work to “total gut” renovation projects and all-new construction.
+The second long-range motor yacht he designed was launched recently.
+He recently completed two projects where floors were added on top of existing residential buildings, in one case converting a single-floor apartment into a triplex and another where an entirely new apartment was added.
+A feature of many of these projects is their comprehensive interior design by the firm, including custom-designed furniture and finishes as well as art selection and custom art commissions.

-Among Mr. Wanta's commercial projects are showrooms for Odegard Carpets both national and international, showrooms for Artistic Tile in New York City, Manhasset, and Chicago, as well as film and sound production facilities, restaurants, numerous private law offices, and other showrooms and trade show exhibition booths for the home furnishings industry.
-The firm has also designed several museum stores and their pop-up locations, and retail outlets.
+Among Mr. Wanta’s commercial projects are showrooms for Odegard Carpets both nationally and internationally, showrooms for Artistic Tile in New York City, Manhasset, Chicago, Dallas and currently Nashville, as well as film and sound production facilities, restaurants, numerous private law offices, and other showrooms and trade show exhibition booths for the home furnishings industry.
+The firm has also designed several museum stores, their pop-up locations, and retail outlets.

 Three of Stephen Wanta’s projects are featured as part of an NBC story on Loft Conversions